- What is the price of the test?

-- How do I register for the computer-based GRE revised General Test?
+- How do I register for the GRE General Test?

-You can register for the computer-based GRE revised General Test online, by phone, by mail or fax.
-For more details see: Register for the Computer-based GRE revised General Test.
+You can also register for the test by phone.
+For more details, see How to Register for the GRE General Test.

 - What if I need to change the date or location of my test?